General Terms and Conditions of

 • due to the retention of tile the delivery item has not yet fully passed into the Customer's ownership,

-• due to a separate agreement diverging from clause 3.2 the delivery item is paid in part or in full only after delivery (e.g. by payment in instalments, deferment, extended term of payment agreed in advance or subsequently, etc.),
+• due to a separate agreement diverging from clause 3.2 the delivery item, or, in case of DTO Prod-uct, after acceptance is paid in part or in full only after delivery (e.g. by payment in instalments, deferment, extended term of payment agreed in advance or subsequently, etc.),

 • the delivery item (e.g. delivery "for trial", "for approval" or the like) or a replacement device (e.g. "as an interim measure" and the like) was provided to the Customer against payment ("under lese" or the like) or free of charge already before the conclusion of a purchase contract or for any other reason,